🍾

 📍Location and Setting

 Ambonnay sits on the southern flank of the Montagne de Reims, within the Marne department of the Champagne appellation.
-The village occupies south and south-east facing slopes ranging from 120 to 200 meters in elevation, a position that maximizes sun exposure during the cool continental growing season.
-Its proximity to Grand Cru neighbor Bouzy, just 700 meters away, underscores the concentration of elite terroir along this stretch of the Montagne de Reims.
+The village occupies south and south-east-facing slopes ranging from 120 to 200 meters in elevation, a position that maximizes sun exposure during the cool continental growing season.
+Its proximity to Grand Cru neighbor Bouzy, just 700 meters away, underscores the concentration of elite terroir along this stretch of the Montagne.
+The Vallée de la Marne sub-region opens to the south, with Tours-sur-Marne and the river canal a few kilometers further on.

-• South and south-east aspects maximize ripening potential in a cool climate
+• South and south-east aspects maximize ripening in a cool climate

-• Shares the southern Montagne de Reims with Grand Cru village Bouzy
+• Shares the southern Montagne de Reims with Grand Cru Bouzy

-• Part of the Marne department within the broader Champagne AOC
+• Within the Marne department, in the Champagne AOC viticultural area

 🪨Soils and Terroir

-The defining characteristic of Ambonnay's terroir is its exceptional chalk content, with soils registering 93% chalk.
-This extraordinarily pure chalk base drives the mineral tension and precision that defines wines from the village.
+The defining characteristic of Ambonnay's terroir is its exceptional chalk content, with soils registering some of the highest chalk percentages in the Montagne de Reims.
+This pure chalk base drives the mineral tension and precision that defines the village's wines.
 Chalk retains moisture during dry periods while draining excess water efficiently, giving vines consistent access to hydration without waterlogging.
-The result is Pinot Noir of uncommon focus and saline minerality.
+The result is Pinot Noir of uncommon focus, saline minerality, and balanced ripeness even in warmer vintages.

 • Chalk and limestone subsoils provide excellent drainage and moisture retention